Saint Petersburg State Pediatric Medical University: History

 and kept this status till 1932.
-The newly created departments of Physiology, Social Hygiene of Woman and Child, Hygiene and Nutrition Science Early Ages, Pathology of Children, Roentgenology, Child Phthisiatry, Acute Child Infections got involved in intensive teaching and research activities.
+The newly created departments of Physiology, Social Hygiene of Woman and Child, Hygiene and Nutrition Science Early Ages, Pathology of Children, Roentgenology, Child Phthisiatry, Acute Child Infections got involved in teaching and research activities.

 In 1932 the institute was transformed into the higher medical educational institution- "the clinic-med school".
 The country struggled with getting enough qualified medical specialists, and the child mortality still remained high.
 The government had to expand a net of clinical and preventive institutions and to establish health care in houses and correctional institutions for orphans.

 Soon, the whole department of maternity and infancy protection with professors and students of the First Leningrad Medical Institute was transferred to the Pediatric Institute.
 82 students were registered for the fall semester of their first year.
 In 1935 "the clinic-med school" was reorganized into Leningrad Pediatric Medical Institute (LPMI), the first in the world specialized medical school for pediatricians training.
 There was the first graduate class of 51 child doctors in 1936.
 Upon the beginning of WWII, the institute trained 530 and improved training of 300 physicians.

 There were somatic, surgical, infectious, neurological, tuberculosis, venereal, obstetric, gynecological departments in the institute.
 Special attention was paid to prevention of infectious diseases.
 The quantity of beds in the hospital approached 1215 in 1940.

 Throughout all years of World War II, the institute continued clinical, research, educational and organizational work.
 The majority of faculty and clinical staff remained in Leningrad, surrounded by German troops.
 On the German military maps, the pediatric institute had a specific number of 708 and had to be vanished.
 On the territory of institute, surgical and infectious hospitals were opened to treat soldiers and citizens.
 The Siege of Leningrad captured more than 400 thousands of children, interrupting their evacuation.

 In the 50s, the institute increased quantity of applicants up to 600.
 According to the order of Ministry of Healthcare, the institute became Saint-Petersburg Pediatric Medical Institute in 1992 and then received a status of academy in 1994.
 In 2012 received a status of university.

 Currently, the University has 70 departments.

 To the year of 2000, more than 25000 physicians graduated from SpbSPMU, including 2000 physicians from foreign countries.
 The training of foreign students started in 1949.

-Scientists of the University have influenced the development of basic science studies and clinical pediatric studies.

 There are several scientific schools in the University, and they continue to develop: